Best Kitchen Layout Ideas, Including Pros and Cons

 Combine your kitchen and living room | Justin_Krug/Shutterstock

 You don't need to have a large space to enjoy an open-concept design.
-Turn your island into a multi-functional asset by adding stools for added seating and dining.
+Transform your island into a multifunctional asset by incorporating stools for added seating and dining.
 By placing your sink and stovetop on the island, you're also taking advantage of a front-facing design that lets you interact with your guests.

 small apartment kitchen island